Looking for ways to entertain your kids this summer that don’t break the bank?

 - Clear Glue

-- Then add in your clear glue.
+- Then add in your clear or glitter glue.
 Start with 1/4 cup (once you make a few jars you can decide to add more.
 The more you add the slower the glitter will settle when shaken).

 - Swish the glue around in the glitter slowly – do not shake (this will create bubbles)